team-rocket-we-are-blasting-of-again/exam-final-product/README.md

 ### Mandatory feature requirements
 Required checklist delivered from our teacher.

-*The software system integrates a variety of disparate applications, components, and data sources of three types:*

 **It Is a Composite System**
+The software system integrates a variety of disparate applications, components, and data sources of three types:
 a. ~~monolithic~~ or legacy application :heavy_check_mark:
 b. web services :heavy_check_mark: or ~~service-oriented application~~
 c. microservices architecture application  :heavy_check_mark:

-It Has Business Context
+**It Has Business Context**
 The integration architecture design reflects the business context:
-a. implements domain-driven design
+a. implements domain-driven design :heavy_check_mark:
-b. applies BPM approach
+b. applies BPM approach :heavy_check_mark:
-c. implements enterprise integration patterns
+c. implements enterprise integration patterns :heavy_check_mark:
-d. enables storage, integration and transformation of various data sources
+d. enables storage, integration and transformation of various data sources :heavy_check_mark:

-Solution Applies Integration Technologies
+**Solution Applies Integration Technologies**
 The development implements a variety of integration and communication techniques introduced in class, such as:
 a.
-APIs and API Gateways
+APIs and API Gateways :heavy_check_mark:
 b.
-SOA and MOM
+SOA and MOM :heavy_check_mark:
-c. data and event streaming platforms
+c. data and event streaming platforms :heavy_check_mark:
-d. process automation platforms
+d. process automation platforms :heavy_check_mark:
-e. microservices composition, discovery, and management tools
+e. microservices composition, discovery, and management tools :heavy_check_mark:

-Solution Implements Quality Standards and Best Practices
+**Solution Implements Quality Standards and Best Practices**
 The product illustrates implementation of
-a. integration standards
+a. integration standards :heavy_check_mark:
-b. decoupling and configuration of components
+b. decoupling and configuration of components :heavy_check_mark:
-c. synchronous and asynchronous interaction styles
+c. synchronous and asynchronous interaction styles :heavy_check_mark:
-d. best use of network technologies and Internet
+d. best use of network technologies and Internet :heavy_check_mark:
-e. object-oriented programming, variety of programming languages and development platforms
+e. object-oriented programming, variety of programming languages and development platforms :heavy_check_mark:
-You can consider the Twelve-Factor App recommendations.

 Client Applications
 There is no specific requirement for developing client applications.
 a. publicly available instruments, such as Postman, curl, console CLI, and web browsers,